Programs and themes

 The resources program also leads research on resource related issues.

-The Data and Statistics Program manages the data collections, compilation, development and dissemination of statistics at BREE covering the resources and energy industry sectors.The Data and Statistics Program provides support to the BREE research and analysis programs, manages the Bureau’s international statistical reporting obligations and aims to develop its capabilities to provide the primary enabling data and statistics support function across the Department of Resources, Energy and Tourism.
+The Data and Statistics Program manages the data collections, compilation, development and dissemination of statistics at BREE covering the resources and energy industry sectors.The Data and Statistics Program provides support to the BREE research and analysis programs, manages the Bureau’s international statistical reporting obligations and aims to develop its capabilities to provide the primary enabling data and statistics support function across the Department of Industry.